ToposInstitute/RelationalThinking-Book/_sources/chp3-schemas.md

 //IMAGE OF UNIDRECTED/DIRECTED VERSIONS OF THE SAME GRAPH

-In words, the conditions we want for the arrows of the directed graph is that "every arrow is associated with a unique partner arrow."
-We can express this idea as a map, in which each arrow gets connected to its pair:
+What must be true about a directed graph in order for it to correspond to an undirected graph?
+The condition on the directed graph is that "every arrow is associated with a unique partner arrow."
+We can express this idea as a map, in which each arrow gets connected to its unique partner:

 ```{image} assets/Ch3/InversionMap.gif
 :alt: Whoopsy!